lsrcz/grisette/README.md

 interpret (SMul x y) = interpretU x * interpretU y
 ```

 Then we can define the program space with the `Fresh` monad.
+The program space
+is represented as a symbolic program.
+The solver will figure out what program
+in the space meets the specifications.

 ```haskell
 -- A function that generates a program space.